razterizer/8Beat/README.md

 ### 8Beat

-To make 8Beat work with applaudio then make sure that the define `USE_APPLAUDIO` is defined in `AudioSourceHandler.h` in the 8Beat repo.
-If you want to use OpenAL Soft instead, then undefine it by commenting out the define.
+To make 8Beat work with applaudio then make sure that the define `USE_APPLAUDIO` is defined.
+You could define it in `AudioSourceHandler.h` in the 8Beat repo, but the more proper way to do it is to define it as a compiler flag, like e.g. `-DUSE_APPLAUDIO`.
+If you want to use OpenAL Soft instead, then just undefine it.
+In either case, you must ensure that the proper dependencies are available when building.
+For further information about that, see the section below.

 ### Dependencies